E! (Canadian TV system): Demise

 The rights to most of the system's non-E! primetime programs were acquired by other broadcasters, with most going to Citytv.
 Meanwhile, Canwest had been believed to retain the Canadian rights to E!
 (U.S.)'s original programming under its original long-term contract with Comcast.
 These programs were expected to move to the company's other channels such as Global or Slice, the latter having carried some E! programs in the past, or potentially even a new or rebranded E! cable channel (provided such a channel did not interfere with Star!'s exclusivity in the celebrity/entertainment genre).
 However, no such move occurred.

 The closure of E! did not put an end to Canwest's financial troubles, and the company filed for creditor protection towards the end of 2009.
 Its broadcasting assets, including CHBC and the other Global O&Os, were eventually auctioned off to Shaw Communications, and became part of the new Shaw Media unit in late 2010.
 Shaw Media was in turn, acquired by Corus Entertainment on April 1, 2016.

 In fall 2010, CTVglobemedia (later renamed Bell Media after its purchase by BCE Inc.) reached a new deal with Comcast to move E! programming back to Star!, which was renamed E! on November 29, 2010.
-The circumstances under which Canwest/Shaw Media's contract with E! programming ended – that is, whether the deal had expired, or had been cancelled by one or both sides – are unclear.
+The circumstances under which Canwest/Shaw Media's contract with E! programming ended – that is, whether the deal had expired, or had been cancelled by one or both sides – were unclear.

 Subsequent connections

 Following their respective sales, CHCH and CHEK both began airing a line-up consisting primarily of rolling news during the daytime hours, and a featured movie each evening.
-While it is likely that some of the same movies have been aired on both stations, there has been no apparent coordination between the stations in terms of either news coverage or scheduling – that is, the two stations would not typically air the same movie on the same night.
+While it was likely that some of the same movies were aired on both stations, there was no apparent coordination between the stations in terms of either news coverage or scheduling – that is, the two stations would not typically air the same movie on the same night.

-Since September 2010, CHCH, CJNT and CHEK have once again carried some of the same programming on the same date, having each acquired regional rights to various U.S. series, such as Smallville, Supernatural, Everybody Hates Chris, Chuck, Nightline, 20/20, 60 Minutes, Jimmy Kimmel Live!, 48 Hours Mystery, and selected NBA on ABC season and playoff games, most of which were shed by Sun TV as part of its transition to the Sun News Network.
-However, the stations retain their existing ownership and branding, and are expected to continue scheduling movies and selling advertising independently.
-As a result, this does not currently appear to be a revival of the former CH/E! system.
+From September 2010, CHCH and CHEK once again began to carry some of the same programming on the same date, having each acquired regional rights to various U.S. series, such as Smallville, Supernatural, Everybody Hates Chris, Chuck, Nightline, 20/20, 60 Minutes, Jimmy Kimmel Live!, 48 Hours Mystery, and selected NBA on ABC season and playoff games, most of which were shed by Sun TV as part of its transition to the Sun News Network.
+However, the stations retained their existing ownership and branding, and were expected to continue scheduling movies and selling advertising independently.
+As a result, this did not appear at the time to be a revival of the former CH/E! system.

-CJNT withdrew from this partnership as of June 4, 2012, due to its pending sale by Channel Zero to Rogers Media, and an associated interim affiliation agreement for CJNT with Rogers' Citytv television system.
+CJNT withdrew from this partnership as of June 4, 2012, due to its sale by Channel Zero to Rogers Media, and an associated interim affiliation agreement for CJNT with Rogers' Citytv television system.